fedoradesign/anaconda/Visual Redesign 2015/GOALS.md

-# Anaconda 2016 design adjustments
+# Anaconda 2016 design updates

 * Optimize Anaconda for the Workstation and Server split
   - Focus on Workstation first